From Good to Excellent in DDD: Understanding the Recommended Architectural Pattern in Domain-Driven Design - 7/10

 - External Integrations: APIs, messaging queues, or third-party services.

-- Dependency Injection and Configuration: Managing dependencies and concerns at the framework level.
+- Dependency Injection and Configuration: Managing dependencies and framework-level concerns.

-Although this layer contains necessary technical details, it must be kept separate from the domain logic.
+Although this layer contains necessary technical details, it should remain separate from domain logic.

 Presentation Layer (User Interaction)

-La Presentation Layer manages user interactions and communication with the outside world.
+The Presentation Layer handles user interactions and communication with the outside.
 It can include:

 - An API Layer: REST or GraphQL endpoints.

-- A Command Line Interface (CLI): For automation and scripting.
+- A Command Line Interface (CLI): For automation and scripts.

-The key principle here is the Separation of responsibilities—presentation logic should not contain domain logic, but should be delegated to the application layer.
+The key principle here is separation of concerns—presentation logic should not contain domain logic but delegate it to the application layer.

 Alternative Architectural Approaches in DDD